 An increasing number of employees are work from home, and sometimes that home is out of state.
 Employers with remote employees in other states find themselves beholden to varying regulatory requirements for employees.
 This blog post is meant to give employers an overview of ensuring compliance with states where remote employees are located.
 This blog is meant only as an introduction, and in no way constitutes legal advice.
-It is strongly recommended that an employer connect with legal counsel to discuss the finer details of compliance.
 Below are resources aimed at employers in the Pacific Northwest.

 Steps for Compliance